mutfak/awesome-apple-weekly-news/README.md

 - [WWDC 2016 Viewing Guide](http://useyourloaf.com/blog/wwdc-2016-viewing-guide/) - Keith Harrison prepared a guide to must watch sessions for iOS in WWDC 2016.

+- [GraphQL for iOS Developers](http://artsy.github.io/blog/2016/06/19/graphql-for-mobile/) - Orta Therox wrote in Artsy blog about Facebook's API technology GraphQL.
+He explains the advantages of using GraphQL in their iOS projects.

 ## Business news, announcements from Apple: